rohitroyrr8/tollroad-chain/readme.md

 3. You can keep `push`ing as many further commits as you want before the deadline.

-### Subsequent parts
+### Subsequent part

-When new parts are disclosed, you will see a [merge request](../../merge_requests) from the upstream repository towards your personal repository.
+When the last part is disclosed, you will see a [merge request](../../merge_requests) from the upstream repository towards your personal repository.
 When you are ready to work on the next parts, you can simply merge the MR. There should not be any conflict if you did not modify files mentioned in `fileconfig.yml`.

 Note that even after accepting a merge request, you can still work on the previous parts of the exercise.
 It is only a disclosure mechanism, it does not freeze previous scores in any way.